AngularTemplates/fully-angular-admin-template/README.md

 ## Money back guarantee
 We are so confident that Fully will help you with your project, that we offer a full refund if it doesn't satisfy your needs.

+# Need help?
+[Post an issue](https://github.com/AngularTemplates/fully-angular-admin-template/issues/new) and we will answer it ASAP.